ImpromptAI/openplugin/docs/source/references/extension_descriptions.rst

 x-filter
 ------------------------
-This extension allows an operation response to be filtered to only the most meaningful data.
+Filter allows an operation response to cleansed to only the most meaningful data.
 This is useful to reduce the size of the context window, or to prevent irrelevant information from being displayed or interpreted by the LLM.

 Example: